What I Owe to Nature

 When I was fifteen, I spent every evening it wasn’t snowing outside, alone with my thoughts and whatever music I wanted that day.
 During that time, the trials of high school would wash away as I focused my attention to yet another hill older than anything else I knew while starlings swarmed at sunset.
 At an age where I most wanted to figure out who I was going to be and needed space to do that, I relied on the calming nature of sun and sky and breezes, grass under my feet, the smell of wildflowers and the sounds of animals.

 When I was twenty-two in graduate school away from home and everyone I knew, I again found solace in the world beyond the streets.
 I knew no one in that city, and for the first time in my life, I had to take care of myself without a safety net.
-Yet far away from the hills I knew before, I found my peace in different streams, trees and birds.
+Yet far away from the hills I grew up surrounded by, I found my peace in different streams, trees, and birds.

 Even now when I feel panicked and overwhelmed, I run to the door.
 Something within me shouts to go outside to feel better.
 I find the nearest green space and breathe it in.
 I focus my attention on the newly-formed buds on previously barren trees, and I reassess.
 Seeing nature emerge from sidewalks despite civilization’s best effort reminds me that I, too, can thrive despite obstacles.